PATH: Professional Advising and Teaching Hub

 Students denied admissions may petition.
 Petitions are available from PATH: Professional Advising and Teaching Hub, 1060 Weimer Hall.

-The following four courses are required for transfer students to be admitted:
+The following five courses are required for transfer students to be admitted:

 - AMH2020 – American History since 1877